-Cheshire East has a Corporate responsibility and effectively puts into practice its role as Corporate Parent for all children and young people in care and care leavers from 0 - 25 years of age.
+Cheshire East Council has a legal Corporate Parenting Responsibility for all children and young people who are cared for and care leavers from 0 - 25.
 The Care Leavers Service Plan 2016/17 says that there should be sufficiency and choice of accommodation for care leavers, where they can feel safe.
-During information gathering events for the Homelessness Strategy Review, care leavers were mentioned particularly as a vulnerable group which may struggle to find appropriate accommodation.
+Social Work Reform now requires local authorities to issue a local offer to care leavers to set out specifically what the local authority will provide with due weight attached to housing options.
+During information gathering events for the Homelessness Strategy Review, care leavers were highlighted as a vulnerable group who may struggle to identify and sustain appropriate accommodation.